davisnoah/boxThatCanJump/README.md

 Is the game a fun way to pass the time?
 No. Would I recommend it to anyone?
 Of course not.
 But that one function is super clean though.

-Currently working on making the code base dope, i.e. written with best pracitices for cleaner, more efficient and easliy understood code.
+Currently working on making the code base dope, i.e. written with best pracitices for cleaner, more efficient and easily understood code.